0xTrip/kadena-evm-devnet-custom/README.md

 npm install
 ```
 The .env.example file is set up with a funded account already.
 To use this, simply remove ".example" from the file name.
 Your file should now just be named ".env".

+## Faucet Contract

+Dispenses native tokens to a receipient address.
+The faucet wallet pays for the gas (handled in the dApp).
+The recipient does not pay for the gas.
+The ThrottledFaucet contract keeps track of each user's request time and reverts if a user tries to request tokens before the cooldown period has elapsed.

 ## Contract Deployment